 Landert, Daniela.
 2017.
 “Participation as user involvement“.
 In: Christian R. Hoffmann and Wolfram Bublitz (eds.).
 Pragmatics of Social Media.
 (Handbooks of Pragmatics, Volume 11).
 Berlin/New York: Mouton de Gruyter, 31–60.

 Landert, Daniela and Gianluca Miscione.
 2017.
 "Narrating the stories of leaked data: The changing role of journalists after Wikileaks and Snowden".
 In: Marjut Johansson, Sonja Kleinke and Lotta Lehti (eds.).
-The Digital Agora of Social Media 19: 13–21.
+Discourse, Context & Media 19: 13–21.

 Landert, Daniela.
 2017.
 Review of Birte Bös and Lucia Kornexl (eds.).
 Changing Genre Convenstions in Historical English News Discourse.
 Amsterdam/Philadelphia, PA: Benjamins, 2015.
 Anglia 135.2: 358–362.